UlisseMini/mysku/README.md

-## miniworld
+# mysku

 An app for privacy-preserving location sharing with lots of friends, alumni groups, etc.

 ### things needed for app store

-- images
+for beta review:
-- demo mode
+- good demo mode
-- privacy policy
+- privacy policy?

+for app store:
 - description etc. fields
+- app images for storefront

 ### notes to not forget